 In 2010, April studied flame working with Karina Guevin and Cedric Ginart at The Studio at the Corning Museum of Glass and that same year was awarded an Emerging Artist Grant from Prairie Lakes Regional Arts Council to establish a flame working studio.
 As she worked and developed her jewelry, she became interested in creating sculptures that combined the elements and style from her jewelry pieces.
 While she was pleased with the results, she felt restrained by the scale of work she could create with flame working alone as the size made it difficult to exhibit.
 To create the visions she had for her sculptures, she applied for and received an Artist Career Development Grant from The McKnight Foundation through Prairie Lakes Regional Arts Council to learn glass blowing in 2015.
 April has since taken several glass blowing classes through FOCI Minnesota Glass Arts, where she is a member, and has worked closely with two mentors from there, Sofia Lorraine and Allison Luhman, to advance her skills at glass blowing.
 In addition, April attended week long glass blowing intensives at The Studio Corning Museum of Glass with Nick Mount June 2016, with artist Claire Kelly on cane working and murrini February 2017, and color and patterning techniques with Laura Donafer June 2017 and 2019 thanks to emerging and mid-career artist grants from the McKnight Foundation through Prairie Lakes Regional Arts Council.

-April was awarded first place at the Woman Made Mid-West Regional Exhibit 2019 in Chicago.
-April’s work has been displayed in a number of shows: Prairie Lakes Regional Arts Council Juried Art Shows 2015, 2016, and 2017; Guest Artist Exhibition at the Children’s Museum of Southern Minnesota May 2016; “Show Your Artistic License” 401 Project Fall 2015; Prairie Lakes Regional Arts Council Grantee Exhibit 2013, 2017 and 2019; Reflections in Glass Solo Shows St. Peter Public Library 2012, 2016 ; “Celebrate, Contemplate” juried show Flow Art Space, St. Paul December 2016; Healing Arts Show Owatonna Hospital – Owatonna Arts Center March-June 2017; Reflections in Glass solo show Waseca Arts Center November 2017; Reflection/Refraction: capturing joy through glass, Saint Peter Arts Center March 2018; The Midwest Regional at Woman Made Gallery, Chicago January 2019; and The Guild, Northfield August 2019.
+April was awarded first place at the Woman Made Mid-West Regional Exhibit 2019 in Chicago and received a MN State Arts Board Grant in 2021.
+April’s work has been displayed in a number of shows: Prairie Lakes Regional Arts Council Juried Art Shows 2015, 2016, and 2017; Guest Artist Exhibition at the Children’s Museum of Southern Minnesota May 2016; “Show Your Artistic License” 401 Project Fall 2015; Prairie Lakes Regional Arts Council Grantee Exhibit 2013, 2017 and 2019; Reflections in Glass Solo Shows St. Peter Public Library 2012, 2016 ; “Celebrate, Contemplate” juried show Flow Art Space, St. Paul December 2016; Healing Arts Show Owatonna Hospital – Owatonna Arts Center March-June 2017; Reflections in Glass solo show Waseca Arts Center November 2017; Reflection/Refraction: capturing joy through glass, Saint Peter Arts Center March 2018; The Midwest Regional at Woman Made Gallery, Chicago January 2019; The Guild, Northfield August 2019, Up Close & Sculptural Minnetonka Center for the Arts 2020, Hopkins Center for the Arts 2021, and MnState Fair Artist in Residence 2021.